- The Ultimate Guide to Product Management vs. Project Management

 Product management software helps track the high-level requirements, document the product vision, communicate the strategy, establish priorities and rough timeframes, and indicate high-level estimates.
 However, there are plenty of project management tools that product managers can also use for their purposes.

 These tools help product managers boil big strategic things down to smaller achievable tasks.
 They can also help product managers be more effective communicators and provide timely updates on their items.

 Product roadmap software is a specific type of product management software designed to communicate the product strategy — the goals and rough timeframe needed to achieve them.
 It often shows the product initiatives among the company’s existing offerings.

 The best product roadmap software tools generate visual, easy-to-grasp roadmaps using templates specific to the task.

 These tools are often used to build roadmaps for executives and other leadership-level stakeholders to secure buy-in for product initiatives.

 Product roadmap software, like ProductPlan, lets the product manager develop and present a clear vision to various audiences.
 By keeping the focus at a strategic level, this plan and set of requirements bring the product to life.

 Project Management Software

-Project management software is a tactical tool used to track and manage all of the details of a project.
-You can think of project management software as the tool used after a product (or project or other initiative) has received the green light to begin.
+Project management software is a tactical tool used to track and manage all of a project’s details.
+You can think of project management software as the tool used after a product (or project or other initiatives) has received the green light to begin.

 In other words, if a product manager uses product roadmap software to win executive buy-in to develop a new product, then a project manager might use project management software (think Atlassian JIRA) to build and then execute a detailed development plan.